DAF201/2022_fall_school_garbage/Logic.md

 if S is a subset of A, s belongs to S, B is codomain of A, then F(s) is a subset of B

-because s must fail in A, so F(x) must fall in B
+because s must fall in A, so F(x) must fall in B

 ## Increasing and Decreasing Functions